-It can also help you with all the other parts of The Simplicity System as well.
-In time, you should naturally find yourself becoming more aware of the present moment, be able to move past negative events and improve your interactions with people.
+It can also help you with all the other sections of The Simplicity System.
+In time, you should naturally find yourself becoming more aware of the present moment and be able to move past negative events and improve your interactions with people.

 Focussing on What's Important

 When you start to become more mindful, you should also start to become a lot more aware of the things that are demanding your attention.
 The distractions and interruptions that arise when we try to work and the need to have a device in our hands all the time means we rarely get to focus on one thing.